appsparkler/study/web/security/react-app-security.md

 - be careful with any data on client - always use server-side implementation for validations, etc.
 - use `<React.Strict>` on the application root

+## Best Practices
+- always use `https`
+- audit our app regularly with tools like Snyk and/or `npm audit`